 Dynamic ads for Automotive leverage special tools to pair users with the right vehicle listing.
 These not only leverage unique industry data points like VIN and model numbers but also user intent signals to send the right listing to the right user.

-The product catalog is a central component of Dynamic Ads as it contains the content your created ads will be based on.
-However, your catalog must follow Facebook’s feed specifications or your ads may not be shown at all.
-Plus, for your ads to perform well, it should contain only error-free, complete, and attractive content.
+This catalog should follow Facebook’s feed specifications or your ads may not be shown at all.
+Plus, for your ads to perform well, it should contain only error-free, complete, and attractive information.

 Good to know: